Reyyadav/Suspicious-of-Online-Rating/README.md

-# Data Science Project: Suspicious of Online Ratings
+# Data Science Project: Fandango Movie Ratings Analysis

-## Overview:
+### Overview:
-***When planning a movie outing, the trustworthiness of online reviews and ratings is often questioned, especially when the platform providing the ratings also profits from ticket sales.
-This project delves into the potential bias in Fandango's movie ratings from 2015, investigating whether the platform deliberately rated movies higher to drive ticket sales.***
+***When planning to watch a movie, you might wonder how trustworthy online reviews and ratings are, especially if the platform showing the ratings also profits from ticket sales.
+This project investigates whether Fandango's movie ratings in 2015 were biased towards higher ratings to drive ticket sales.***

 ### Goal:
-- The primary objective is to analyze Fandango's ratings to determine if there was a systematic bias in favor of higher ratings, which could influence consumer decisions and increase ticket sales.
+The primary goal of this project is to determine if Fandango's ratings in 2015 exhibited a bias towards rating movies more favorably compared to other platforms like Metacritic, IMDb, and Rotten Tomatoes.

+### Data Sources:
+- fandango_scrape.csv: Contains Fandango's star ratings, true ratings, and vote counts for each movie.
+- all_sites_scores.csv: Includes aggregate movie ratings from multiple platforms, such as Rotten Tomatoes, Metacritic, and IMDb.

-### Tools and Technologies Used:
+### Part One: Understanding the Background and Data

-- Programming Language: Python
-- Data Analysis and Visualization: Jupyter Notebook, Pandas, NumPy, Matplotlib, and Seaborn for data manipulation, exploratory data analysis, and visualization.
-- Statistical Analysis: Employed statistical techniques to compare Fandango’s ratings with those from other platforms, assessing the extent of any potential bias.
-- Machine Learning: Applied predictive modeling to understand patterns in the ratings and to detect anomalies that suggest bias.
+### Data Overview:
+The fandango_scrape.csv file includes the following columns:

+- FILM: The movie title
+- STARS: The star rating presented on Fandango
+- RATING: The actual average score the movie obtained
+- VOTES: The number of reviews the movie received

+The all_sites_scores.csv file contains:

+- FILM: The movie title
+- RottenTomatoes: The Rotten Tomatoes critic score
+- RottenTomatoes_User: The Rotten Tomatoes user score
+- Metacritic: The Metacritic critic score
+- Metacritic_User: The Metacritic user score
+- IMDB: The IMDb user score
+- Metacritic_user_vote_count: The number of user votes on Metacritic
+- IMDB_user_vote_count: The number of user votes on IMDb

+### Part Two: Exploring Fandango Displayed Scores versus True User Ratings

+### Data Exploration:

+- Load and inspect the data from fandango_scrape.csv.
+- Explore the relationship between the popularity of a film (votes) and its rating by creating a scatterplot.
+- Calculate the correlation between the columns STARS, RATING, and VOTES.

+### Data Transformation:

+- Extract the release year from the movie titles and analyze the distribution of movies per year.
+- Identify the top 10 movies with the highest number of votes.
+- Filter out movies with zero votes to focus on reviewed films.

+### Visual Analysis:

+- Create KDE plots to compare the distribution of Fandango's displayed ratings (STARS) versus the true user ratings (RATING).
+- Quantify the discrepancy between displayed and true ratings by calculating and visualizing the difference.

+### Part Three: Comparison of Fandango Ratings to Other Sites

+### Rotten Tomatoes Analysis:

+- Create scatterplots to explore the relationship between Rotten Tomatoes critic reviews and user reviews.
+- Quantify and visualize the difference between critic and user ratings on Rotten Tomatoes.
+- Identify the top 5 movies with the largest positive and negative differences between critic and user ratings.

+### Metacritic Analysis:

+- Analyze the relationship between Metacritic critic and user ratings using scatterplots.

-### Project Expansion:
+### IMDb Analysis:
-- The project involved an extensive analysis of movie ratings data from Fandango, comparing it with ratings from other online platforms to identify discrepancies.
-- Various data preprocessing techniques were employed to clean and prepare the dataset for analysis.
-- The investigation included both descriptive statistics and inferential methods to explore potential biases in the ratings.

-Through this project, insights into the reliability of online movie ratings were gained, highlighting the need for consumers to critically evaluate ratings, especially when the rating platform has a vested interest in the product being rated.
-The findings underscore the importance of transparency and accountability in online reviews.
+- Compare the vote counts on Metacritic versus IMDb to identify the most popular movies and any significant outliers.

+### Results & Conclusion:
+***The analysis reveals a pattern in Fandango's ratings that suggests a bias towards higher ratings, potentially to boost ticket sales.
+This conclusion is drawn from comparing Fandango's ratings to the true user ratings and the ratings from other platforms like Rotten Tomatoes, Metacritic, and IMDb.
+The project highlights the importance of being critical of online ratings, especially when the platform may have a vested interest in presenting movies more favorably.***

+This project provides a comprehensive exploration of Fandango's ratings in 2015 and serves as a cautionary tale for moviegoers relying solely on platform ratings to make their viewing choices.